About Us

 James Boyce

-An Age book of the Year in 2012, this is a fantastic account of the ‘birth’ of Melbourne and again the wider socio-political forces at play through the mid 1800’s.
+An Age book of the Year in 2012, this is a fantastic account of the ‘birth’ of Melbourne and the wider socio-political forces at play through the mid 1800’s.
 It is powerfully insightful in regards to the impacts on Indigenous Victorians.
-All Victorians should read this one!

 Get Resource